dsoprea/go-pathfingerprint/README.md

 Application Options:
   -s, --scan-path=    Path to scan
-  -c, --catalog-path= Path to host catalog (will be created if it doesn't exist) -h, --algorithm=    Hashing algorithm (sha1, sha256) (default: sha1) -n, --no-updates    Don't update the catalog (will also prevent reporting of deletions) (default: false) -R, --report=       Write a report of changed files ('-' for STDERR)
+  -c, --catalog-path= Catalog path (will be created if it doesn't exist) -h, --algorithm=    Hashing algorithm (sha1, sha256) (default: sha1) -n, --no-updates    Don't update the catalog (will also prevent reporting of deletions) (default: false) -R, --report=       Write a report of changed files ('-' for STDERR)